devken0/quick-bash-scripts/README.md

-# Linux Scripts that I use
+# Linux scripts that I use